weareblahs/covidcases/README.md

 - [add-to-homescreen](https://github.com/cubiq/add-to-homescreen) (used for PWA "add to home screen" bottom pop-up when visiting website)

+# App icon / Favicon

+Credits to [clipartpng.com](https://clipartpng.com/?3346,blue-face-mask-clipart-png-image) for the original icon.
+Modified to mask the icon.

 # Website versions

 There are 2 versions of this website: